 After retiring from the Air Force in 1996 after twenty years of active duty, Wendy and her husband Hal (also a retired Air Force officer) started their own home inspection business.
 Their crew of Arizona-licensed home inspectors has worked throughout Coconino, Yavapai, Pinal and Maricopa counties.
 Hal is an electrical engineer who originally grew up on a Holstein dairy farm milking cows twice daily till age 18.

 Wendy Rogers is uniquely able to serve the needs of Legislative District 6 because she is able to pilot her own aircraft into many of the short-field runways in remote rural areas.

-In addition to her degrees in social work, Col. Rogers holds a second master’s degree in National Security Studies from Cal State San Bernardino.
-Wendy and Hal home schooled their children George and Emily during their elementary years.
+In addition to her degrees in social work, Wendy holds a second master’s degree in National Security Studies from Cal State San Bernardino.
+Wendy and Hal homeschooled their children George and Emily during their elementary years.
 George and Emily then graduated from an Arizona public charter high school and were merit-scholarship ASU Barrett Honors College Sun Devils.
 George was commissioned as an officer in the US Marine Corps in May 2009, later returning to Arizona to earn his PhD in electrical engineering at ASU in 2014.
 Emily graduated in 2012 with a Barrett Honors BA in German and Honors BS in international business and marketing.
-George and his wife are the proud parents a four-year-old, a two-year-old, and a newborn, adding the title of “proud grandparent” to Wendy’s life of accomplishment.
+George and his wife are the proud parents a seven-year-old, a five-year-old, a two-year-old and newborn, adding the title of “proud grandparent” to Wendy’s life of accomplishment.